kevinleake01/epsg-ref/README.md

 # --- EPSG-REF ---

+EPSG-REF is a co-ordinate reference system using EPSG numbers.
+It is excellent for Land Surveying,<br>
-EPSG-REF is the best solution to maps, cartography, and finding locations similar to Plus Codes from Google.<br>
+Map Orientation, Navigation, and finding location points similar to Plus Codes from Google.<br>
 <br>
 Here is an example of using EPSG-REFs.
 This is at the Royal Observatory in Greenwich, South-East London:<br>
 <br>